• Skip to primary navigation

 Jump to Recipe

-Spice up your game-day snacking with this delicious Vegan Nacho Cheese.
-It's creamy, tangy and down-right addictive!
+Level up your game-day snacking with this delicious Vegan Nacho Cheese.
+It's creamy, tangy, and down-right addictive!
 It calls for simple ingredients and takes less than 20 minutes to make.
-It's gluten-free and oil-free too!

-I'm not a huge sports fan, but I LOVE game-day parties!
-It's the perfect atmosphere to pig out and have some laughs with friends over a few cold beers.
-It also helps the die-hard fans feel a little calmer too.
+I'm not a huge sports fan, but I love game-day parties!
+They're the perfect atmosphere to pig out and laugh with friends.
+They also help die-hard fans feel a little calmer.

-This year I'm totally spicing things up with my Potato Air Fryer Tacos, Loaded Vegan Nachos, Vegan Jalapeño Popper Dip, and this Vegan Nacho Cheese.
+Lately, I'm spicing things up with my Potato Air Fryer Tacos, these Loaded Vegan Nachos, Vegan Jalapeño Popper Dip, and this Vegan Nacho Cheese.
 I think Blood Orange Margaritas might have to happen too.

 How to make Vegan Nacho Cheese

-• Soften the cashews by either soaking them in hot water for 20 minutes or in cool water for 2-4 hours.
-They will breakdown easier and create an ultra-creamy texture.
+It's so easy!
+First, soften the cashews by soaking them in hot water for 20 minutes or in cool water for 2-4 hours.
+They will break down easier and create an ultra-creamy texture.

-• Now pop everything into a high-speed blender and blitz until smooth.
+• Drain and rinse the cashews (discard soaking water).
+Now add them with the other ingredients to a high-speed blender and blitz until smooth.

-• Pour the cheese into a medium saucepan over medium heat and cook until it thickens up.
+• Pour the cheese into a medium saucepan over medium heat and cook until it thickens up, stirring frequently.

 Tortilla chip sitting in a bowl of vegan nacho cheese.
 Striped napkin and fresh cilantro on the side.